HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/Exercise-1.md

-# Day 1
+# Homework 4 (Task 8)

-What AlphaFold and similar tools do is to combine information from structural and sequence databases to predict protein structures.
+What AlphaFold and similar tools do is combine information from structural and sequence databases to predict protein structures.
 The main goals for this exercise are:
 - Get to know some of the protein structure prediction webservers
 - Learn how to use local high performance computing resources to predict more complicated protein structures